Geography of Andorra: Climate

 The climate in Andorra varies greatly with elevation.
-The valleys have a oceanic climate that is similar to the temperate climate of Andorra's neighbours, but because of the higher elevation, winters tend to be more severe, the humidity lower, and summers slightly cooler.
+The valleys have an oceanic climate that is similar to the temperate climate of Andorra's neighbours, but because of the higher elevation, winters tend to be more severe, the humidity lower, and summers slightly cooler.
 Regions above the Alpine tree line at about 2100–2400 m have an alpine climate and alpine tundra.
 Snow completely covers the northern valleys for several months.
 There are, on average, 300 days per year of sunshine.
 Average daily peak insolation varies from 1150 W/m2 in June to 280 W/m2 in December.

 The average annual temperature varies from 11 C in Sant Julià de Lòria in the south, to 8 C in La Massana in the centre, and to 2 C in Arcalis in the north.
 The average daily high and low temperatures in Escaldes-Engordany are, respectively, 28 C and 15 C in July, and 11 C and -2 C in January.

 Average annual precipitation is 1071.9 mm for the whole country, but it varies across the country, increasing with elevation and from south to north.
 The driest parish is Sant Julià de Lòria (800 mm per year) in the south, and the wettest is Canillo (1100 mm per year) in the north.
 Annual precipitation can exceed 1220 mm the highest mountainous areas.
 The driest months tend to be January and February, and the wettest, May, June, and November.
 During the summer months, there are very few rainy days, but the rainfall can be very heavy because it is associated with thunderstorms.